- Download our Moving to Amsterdam Guide (PDF)

 Areas for young and single expats in Amsterdam

 Centrum is the heart of Amsterdam, and a metropolitan favourite.
-Despite being the most populated area of the city, many prefer to live in its small, pricey apartments for easy proximity to world-renowned attractions and great restaurants, as well as the ease of getting around.
+Despite being the most populated area of the city, many prefer to live in its small, pricey apartments for convenient proximity to world-renowned attractions and great restaurants, as well as the ease of getting around.

 One of the most loved destinations is the Grachtengordel, or Canal Belt, where expats will find the famous tree-lined canals associated with Amsterdam.
 The Singel Canal is widely visited because of the Anne Frank House and other museums.
 Perhaps equally famous, but for very different reasons, is De Wallen – the city's Red Light District.

 This area is located within the city’s centre ring, which makes all the modern conveniences of Centrum easily accessible without the hefty price tag.
 Known for its good location and low crime rate, De Baarsjes is perfect for expats who prefer a quieter lifestyle.
 Outdoorsy expats will enjoy Rembrandtpark, popular for jogging and dog walking.
 Another highlight is the open-air market on Vespuccistraat.

 Situated in eastern Amsterdam, Indische Buurt has a long history of housing expats.
 More than half of the population in this area is foreign-born, with more than 100 foreign languages spoken by residents.
-Housing in Indische Buurt is more affordable than the city centre and consists mostly of apartments.
+Accommodation in Indische Buurt is more affordable than in the city centre and consists mostly of apartments.